aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Designing the Mongol in its Tactic
 ----------------------------------
 We already understand the tactic, so I'll draw and describe how I think it might work in an HSM several times over; adding complexity and technical improvements with each iteration.
 When we have a design that can sufficiently sketch out our bot net I'll move to the next technical step.

+While working through the example we will introduce different events that cause changes in the horse archer's behavior.
+When an event is a war cry, who exactly is yelling it out?
+Any war cry can come from one of two places.
+It can come from the horse archer himself, or a senior officer.
+We do this so that the unit tactic can be autonomous yet flexible enough to receive outside direction.

 Let's think about a single horse archer and the actions he would take.
 He would meet up with his brethren (marshal), then they would determine where they would like